ncphillips/truecoders.io/_sections/dev-team.markdown

 - title: Developers
   subtitle:
   fa_icon: fa-terminal
   body: At the core of our company is development.
-We're constantly training the right
+We are constantly training the right
     people to meet your development needs.
 - title: QAs and PMs
   subtitle: